titogithub123/Kickstarter-Fundraising-Success-Analyisis-in-Excel/README.md

   And,

-  What dollar amount would be best to strive for as a Kickstarter goal to ensure the highest probablilty of success?
+  What dollar amount would be best to strive for as a Kickstarter goal to ensure the highest probability of success?
   ```
-The most challenging aspect was knowing how to take the sheer volume of raw kickstarter data (***see image below***) and convert it into useful knowledge that could intellegintly be analyzed and interpreted to make valid recomendations that would indeed help our friend, Louise to succesfully find funding for her play.
+The most challenging aspect was knowing how to take the sheer volume of raw Kickstarter data (***see image below***) and convert it into useful knowledge that could intelligently be analyzed and interpreted to make valid recommendations that would indeed help our friend, Louise to successfully find funding for her play.

 <img width="949" alt="sheer_amount" src="https://user-images.githubusercontent.com/93171738/143505530-afd95b05-a58a-4876-8824-1be71b394157.png">

-To solve this challenge and to make sense of the large amount of data, specifically, in terms of the information we were looking for, I used statistical calculations (***see image below***) to locate the ranges where prior campaigns in the theatre and plays catagory had found success.
+To solve this challenge and to make sense of the large amount of data, specifically, in terms of the information we were looking for, I used statistical calculations (***see image below***) to locate the ranges where prior campaigns in the theatre and plays category had found success.

 By knowing what had worked before in the past and equally important, by knowing what had ***not*** worked in the past, we could make future suppositions as to what would still work, today with all other things being equal.